 The Trojans closed within a point before Illinois ripped off a 16-2 run.

 Richardson continued his hot shooting from the outside, nailing back-to-back 3-pointers for a 22-9 Illinois lead.

 Things continued to get out of hand for USC as Illinois poured on the pressure, converting two three-point plays on the way to a 33-14 advantage.

 The Trojans wilted under Illinois' gritty man-to-man defense, committing 17 turnovers that led to 31 Illini points.

 USC's starting trio of guards combined for nine turnovers to only one assist in the first half, allowing Illinois to put the game out of reach early.

 Southern California, which is picked to finish ninth in the Pac-12, showed its inexperience.
 The Trojans' 17-man roster includes 12 players who are freshmen or sophomores.

-USC returns four starters, but three missed significant time last season, including starting point guard Jio Fontan, who sat out the whole season with a torn anterior cruciate ligament.
+USC returns four starters, but three missed significant time last season, including starting point guard Jio Fontan, who sat out the whole season due to a torn knee ligament.

-Fontan finished with 10 points, five turnovers and only one assist.
-Eric Wise scored a team-high 13 points for USC, which never got its deficit under 18 points in the second half.
+Fontan finished with 10 points and five turnovers with only one assist.
+Eric Wise scored a team-high 13 points for USC, which cut the lead as low as 18 in the second half.

-Richardson added 13 points, and Tracy Abrams had 11 points and eight assists -- with eight turnovers -- for Illinois.
+Richardson added 13 points, and Tracy Abrams had 11 points and eight assists for Illinois.